20 Best Indoor Playground Kuala Lumpur (Local Mama’s Review)

 👨👩👧👦 Check out 20+ more family-friendly restaurants in KL!

-Best Toddler-Friendly Cinemas With Indoor Playgrounds
+Best Kid-Friendly Cinemas With Indoor Playgrounds

 It boggles my mind to think that going to the cinema is one of the best toddler activities in KL these days.
 What used to be a sensory nightmare has now been given an awesome kid-friendly update.